1928–29 Boston College Eagles men's ice hockey season: Season

 After pausing for the exam break, the team returned with a match against Holy Cross.
 Fitzgerald was the star of the show, stopping several scoring opportunities from the Crusaders to earn his first shutout of the season.
 Morrissey bookended the scoring with two goals and the Eagles looked like they hand finally rounded into form.
 They got a chance to show off that presumed improvement with their rematch to Boston University in the next game.
 The game was only slightly less physical as both teams sought to beat the other into submission.
 Unfortunately for the Eagles, they were without the services of Gibson and their offense suffered accordingly.
 Though the play on the ice was mostly even, the score was identical to the first game and BC fell 1–4.
 Two days later the Eagles shook off the loss by downing Penn for the second time that season.
 Sanford's hat-trick led the way to a 6–1 win that saw Boston College dominate from the opening faceoff.

-BC then headded off on its second road trip of the year, making its first stop in Connecticut for a match with Yale.
+BC then headed off on its second road trip of the year, making its first stop in Connecticut for a match with Yale.
 The Elis had no sympathy for BC, who were still without Gibson, and pumped 5 goals past Fitzgerald.
 Though the Eagles managed to keep pace with the speedy Bulldogs for much of the game, they had no offensive punch and even managed to miss an open cage in the second period.
 By the end of the week, the Eagles were in Montreal for their second game with Loyola.
 This time the Maroon squad put up a decent fight and had the match tied entering the third period.
 However, the long trip may have taken something out of the team as it slowed visibly in the third.
 Loyola netted two quick goals and skated away with another win.
 The next night the team faced an aggregation of former Canadian college players who were used to facing professional clubs.
 Fitzgerald played what might have been the best game of his career, turning aside several glorious scoring chances.
 Though they ultimately fell in the game, the fact that the team managed to keep the score within one goal spoke very highly of the squad.

 The final game came at the beginning of March against Holy Cross.
 Just as they had in the first match, BC overpowered the Crusaders, scoring 6 goals to carry the day.
 The one blemish came midway through when Fitzgerald let in a soft goal.
 After his shutout bid was ruined, Marr was installed in goal and allowed to get his first taste of game action.